Information For Faculty About Accommodations for Students With Disabilities

-- Disability is defined as a physical or mental impairment that substantially limits one or more major life activities and may include Learning Disability, ADD, Acquired Brain Injury, Psychological Disorders and Pervasive Developmental Disorders (Autism Spectrum Disorders), Sensory Impairment, Mobility Impairment and Systemic Medical Illness.
+- Disability is defined as a physical or mental impairment that substantially limits one or more major life activities and may include Learning Disability, ADD, Acquired Brain Injury, Psychological Disorders and Autism Spectrum Disorders, Sensory Impairment, Mobility Impairment and Systemic Medical Illness.

 - The University System of Georgia sets standards for documentation of disability.

 - The Regents’ Center for Learning Disorders at Georgia Southern University is one of three regional centers created by the University System of Georgia to assist disability service offices at institutions in the southern part of the state.
-RCLD staff review documentation of Learning Disability, ADD, Acquired Brain Injury, and Psychological Disorders and Pervasive Developmental Disorders to ensure that it meets system requirements and approve accommodations.
-The RCLD also provides comprehensive psychoeducational assessments to students for a flat fee.
+RCLD staff review documentation of Learning Disability, ADD, Acquired Brain Injury, and Psychological Disorders and Autism Spectrum Disorders to ensure that it meets system requirements and approve accommodations.
+The RCLD also provides comprehensive psychoeducational assessments to students for a flat fee of $500.

-- The most frequently used accommodations are: extra time on tests, low distraction test room,use of word processor with spell-check for essay exams, use of calculator for math exams, permission to tape record lectures, assistance finding a volunteer note taker in class, enlargement of printed materials, read aloud books, assistive listening devices, relocation of inaccessible classrooms, priority seating in front of class, and access to adaptive technology.
+- The most frequently used accommodations are: extra time on tests, low distraction test room, use of word processor with spell-check for essay exams, use of calculator for math exams, permission to tape record lectures, assistance finding a volunteer note taker in class, enlargement of printed materials, read aloud books, assistive listening devices, relocation of inaccessible classrooms in Herty Hall, priority seating in front of class, and access to adaptive technology.